Open car No. 3, one of eight original open cars of the Bangor,

 Image from Charles D. Heseltine Collection

 $100,000 of capital stock was issued.
 The line was empowered to suspend operations during winter months or at any time when the wants of the public did not require its operation.
-The company was authorized to operate omnibuses in place of streetcars and for a short time prior to the opening of the line, a horse-drawn omnibus line served outer State Street, but whether it was affiliated with the proposed electric line or not research could not determine.
+The company was authorized to operate omnibuses in place of streetcars and for a short time before the opening of the line, a horse-drawn omnibus line served outer State Street, but whether it was affiliated with the proposed electric line or not research could not determine.

 An amendment to the Old Town Street Railway's charter provided that it might also build from Old Town through Milford and Bradley.
 This was approved by the legislature on February 27, 1891, but the line was never built through these places.
 The corporate life of the company was extended until February 9, 1895.